 Bike helmets are sporty adaptations of motorcycle helmets.
-By the time specialized bike helmets emerged in the 1970's, motorcyclists had been sporting polystrene helmets for years.
-Bicyclists would be perfectly safe donning motorcycle helmets, of course, but they'd find them both heavy and sweaty.
+By the time specialized bike helmets emerged in the 1970s, motorcyclists had been sporting polystyrene helmets for years.
+Bicyclists would be perfectly safe donning motorcycle helmets, of course, but they’d find them both heavy and sweaty.
 Bicycle helmets are lightweight and designed with ventilation to keep heads cool.

 Safety isn't guaranteed.
 Despite rigorous testing standards, no helmet is sure to respond well to every possible form of impact.
 In general, helmets perform best during impacts against flat surfaces, where the curved, flexible shell can more easily disperse the force.